What is Molasses?

 Sugarcane was originally grown in south-eastern Asia and the Pacific for chewing!
 According to the Kew Royal Botanic Gardens, who have an extensive economic botany collection, sugarcane may have originated in New Guinea as far back as 6000 BC.
 The rind was simply removed then they sucked the juice and chewed the cane.

 An interesting fact: in 1919, a wave of molasses syrup, more devastating than a tsunami, flooded the streets of Boston when a molasses tank exploded!
-There’s a book ‘Dark Tide’ by Stephen Puleo if you’re up for an interesting read.
+If you’re up for an interesting read, there’s a book ‘Dark Tide’ by Stephen Puleo.

 Fast-forward a few centuries, and the use of blackstrap molasses was re-popularised during the health-food movement of the mid-20th century and continues to be used today.

-Use sugary drinks and sweets sparingly as per the Healthy Eating Pyramid .
-Molasses — especially organic, blackstrap molasses — is a healthier sweetener, such as rapadura, compared to white crystallised and other refined sugars including brown sugar, etc. It’s about wholefoods and a balanced, sensible diet.
+Use sugary drinks and sweets sparingly as per the Healthy Eating Pyramid.
+Organic, blackstrap molasses — is a healthier sweetener, such as rapadura, compared to white crystallised and other refined sugars including brown sugar, etc. It’s about wholefoods and a balanced, sensible diet.
 Wholefoods meaning least processed.
 Molasses is okay for us in moderation and a good source of iron especially for vegans and anaemics but there are other especially good sources of iron too.

 Blackstrap is significantly more bitter than regular molasses, with a robust flavour.
-Unsulphured molasses is the choice, as the sulphuring influences the flavour and leaves the molasses with a distinct chemical taste and is less sweet.
+Unsulphured molasses is the choice, as the sulphuring influences the flavour and leaves it with a distinct chemical taste and is less sweet.

-Considering the strong flavour of blackstrap molasses, be mindful of substituting it 1:1 in your recipes, as it may be too bitter for your tastebuds.
-We love the pronounced taste of blackstrap molasses but you may find it over-powering.
+Be mindful of substituting it 1:1 in your recipes, as the strong flavour may be too bitter for your tastebuds.
+We love the pronounced taste, but you may find it over-powering.
 Think of it like rich, dark chocolate.
 It suits recipes that require a dark, earthy, bittersweet element.
 Have some fun and get familiar with it; you can experiment by balancing it with other natural sweeteners such as honey, maple syrup or rapadura sugar.

 We recently seen our very own Molasses used in 2016’s Masterchef.
 It was used for making onion jam to accompany kofta skewers.
-Check out our version of Onion Jam and many other recipes using this versatile pantry product here.
+Check out our version of Onion Jam here.